-LWDG Group Expert Claire Denyer talks to us about what its like to have to cope with a dog with Kennel Cough in a multi-dog house.
+LWDG Group Expert Claire Denyer talks to us about what it’s like to have to cope with a dog with Kennel Cough in a multi-dog house.

-Yesterday did not go as planned...
-I woke up yesterday morning to hearing a hacking cough.
+Yesterday did not go as planned… I woke up yesterday morning to hear a hacking cough.
 When I went downstairs it was very apparent by the symptoms that poor Rose, my Labrador, has contracted Kennel Cough.
 Rose had a hacking cough and was bringing up bile and white foam.
 I recognised the symptoms from when my other Labrador Indy was poorly with Kennel Cough when she was a year old.

 Kennel cough is a highly contagious infection.
 It commonly causes a persistent hacking cough.
-You should certainly speak to your vet for advice if you suspect your dog has Kennel cough.
+You should certainly speak to your vet for advice if you suspect your dog has a Kennel cough.
 For Rose, her cough sounded is in the video below:

 There’s an increase in cases of Kennel Cough at the moment so it’s good to be aware of symptoms and what to do if your dog does develop symptoms as it is highly contagious

 I called the vet and they wanted to examine her at the end of morning surgery (outside as it’s highly contagious).
 Unlike when Indy had Kennel cough, Rose ate her breakfast, although due to the persistent coughing it didn’t stay down.
 The vet examined Rose and prescribed antibiotics and rest.

 Today her breakfast has stayed down.
 I’m keeping her hydrated, giving her honey, and goat’s milk, and she has a 10-day course of antibiotics prescribed by the vet.